NeeleshKarthikeyan/mle-man-analysis/README.md

-## mle-man-analysis
+### SPC4004 – Assessment 3: Analyzing the usage of man in the London English Corpus
 # Primary Question:
-How is man used in the London English Corpus, and how often does it function as a discourse marker/address term rather than as a literal noun meaning an adult male?
+To what extent does man function pragmatically, i.e an interactional feature that helps manage emphasis, stance, and conversation flow, rather than referentially, i.e. a reference to a person?